sadiqshifa/RMAS/README.md

 **"Regulation to working system" isn't a prompting exercise.** It's
 decomposition: obligation → process → testable control → the right build for that control.
-[The methodology](#the-methodology) is that decomposition, and it holds whether or not AI ends up in the final system.
+[The methodology](#the-methodology) is that decomposition, and it holds regardless of domain or whether AI ends up in the final system.

-**An LLM-built system has a maintenance problem no one's release notes cover.** Models update.
+**AI is already inside financial institutions, governed or not.** Vendors embed it in SaaS platforms, staff use it informally, some teams build with it deliberately — governance is catching up everywhere at once.
+Models update.
 Prompts drift.
 An agent quietly gets worse at one edge case.
 "Does this still work" isn't a question ordinary software maintenance answers, because the thing that built it and the thing running it can both shift under you.
-That's why governance here — model risk registers, eval suites, honest validation status — isn't an appendix.
-It's load-bearing.
+The governance in this project — model risk registers, eval suites, honest validation status — is a worked answer to that question, not an appendix to the interesting part.

 Three questions get asked of every build in this repo: **should this control have used AI at all?
 Does it still work after the model changes?
 What's the fallback if AI is unavailable?** Everything below is the answer to those three, in practice.

-The deep domain focus is **financial services risk management** — SCRA, AML/KYC, Fair Lending, Anti-Bribery/COI — because that's where my own experience is.
-The method underneath, and the judgment about when *not* to use AI, isn't specific to banking.
-See [Transferability](#transferability) for where else it applies.

 ---